Darxo/Crock_Pot/README.md

 This submod is a collection of content for Reforged.

 # Overview
-- New southern medium settlements (requires new game)
+- 3 new southern medium settlements (requires new game)
-- New Beast Caves for most types of beasts.
+- 23 new Beast Caves for most types of beasts.
 Those beasts now only spawn from their caves instead of randomly appearing in the world
 - 2 new craftable items
 - 3 new unleashable birds
+- 2 new Settlement Situations
+- 1 new Enemy Type

 # List of all Changes